£23,000 Compensation For Being Stuck In A Lift

 Psychiatric Injury Compensation Payments Calculator

 It is virtually impossible to come up with every psychiatric injury compensation payout.
 Each injury and each claim are unique, making it very hard to calculate an average, as no two payments are made for the same reasons.
-You can use this table below though, that is based on the actual English Judicial College Guidelines used by the court to value injuries.
+You can use this table below though, which is based on the actual Judicial College Guidelines used by the court to value injuries.
 It shows possible compensation ranges for different kinds of psychological issues.
+This figure is known as general damages.

 You might be able to find an online personal injury claims calculator that can estimate the value of your claim for you.
 However, if you want a more accurate estimate of the compensation amount you might receive, you will need a solicitor to value your claim for you.
 To facilitate this, you will need to go for an impartial medical examination to demonstrate how bad your injuries are/were.
 If you want some free advice on how to go about this, please speak to one of our claim advisors today.